DeeMainiac/SCR_Mod/README.md

 # What is it?

 [RimWorld](https://store.steampowered.com/app/294100/RimWorld/) mod that adds stuff from the [SCP Foundation](http://www.scpwiki.com) project.
-Includes creatures, weapons, apparel, objects, factions, buildings, research projects, furniture, a storyteller, a biome, and containment procedures.
-Requires Harmony.
+Includes creatures, a pawn race, weapons, apparel, objects, factions, buildings, research projects, furniture, a storyteller, a biome, and containment procedures.
+Requires Harmony and Humanoid Alien Races.

 Here's some links: